Redmond Community Sing-Along creates unity over common love of music

 "There's so much divisiveness in the world right now.
 It's something that everyone can do.
 The reason that we sing together is to bond with each other," said Eva Moon, who leads the musical session.

-Moon said the gathering is "100 percent positive" with "no agenda."
+Moon said the gathering is "100% positive" with "no agenda."
 There are no requirements and all musical abilities are welcome.

 The group gets together to play acoustically.
 You can also just sing along if you can't play an instrument.